These installation notes relate to the latest installer release version 2.11.4.0

 To set different defaults for an installation (most useful when using unattended mode), please read install4j Help: Response Files.

-The default response file values that you might want to change for a Jalview installation look like
+The default response file values that you might want to change for a Jalview installation on Windows look like

-To use your own defaults varfile run the installer with the -varfile option and the name of the file, e.g.
+To use your own defaults varfile run the installer with the -varfile option and the full path of the file, e.g.

 Further details